-Traditional climbing, commonly referred to as “trad”, is the purest form of free climbing.
+Traditional climbing – commonly referred to as “trad”- is the purest form of free climbing.
 Long before the days of climbing gyms and bolted sport crags, climbing legends like Royal Robbins and Yvon Chouinard were molding the future of climbing.

-In comparison to a sport route, where climbers follow a route along a line of bolts, trad climbers follow the line based on where they can place reliable protection.
+Trad climbing involves placing your own fall protection with trad gear like nuts and cams.
+In comparison to sport climbing, where climbers follow a route along a line of bolts, trad climbers follow the line based on where they can place reliable protection.

 When it comes to types of trad protection, they can be classified in a few different ways.
 The first is active protection, meaning they move.
-Camming devices are the most popular types of active protection.
-Cam are spring-loaded and have three or four curved edges that project force outwards in the event of a fall, jamming the device into the rock.
+Camming devices are the most popular type of active protection.
+Cams are spring-loaded and have three or four curved edges that project force outwards in the event of a fall, jamming the device into the rock.
 Passive protection, like nuts and hexes, are slotted into the rock or crack and – if correctly placed – will not pop out of the rock, protecting a climber against a potential fall.

 Unlike sport climbing, trad climbing anchors are also built with your gear instead of bolts.
 A simple three-point anchor that is equalized by a sling is built at comfortable belaying points.